SuYoungHong/code_challange_anagrams/README.md

 `python anagrams.py url1 url2 etc`

+where url1, url2, etc are links to Wikipedia pages.
+User can provide 1 or more links.

 #### Files:
 resources.py
 * Module which includes various functions for use in the main script (anagrams.py)

 anagrams.py
-	* Script which
+* Script which checks for anagrams from Wikipedia page (this is the file you run!!!)